michaelthoreau/michaelthoreau.github.io/projects.md

 <br />

 **Removing the burden of controlling for time in espresso coffee extraction** <br />
-Making the perfect shot of espresso coffee is a semi-scientific persuit that combines well through numerous iterations with the other persuits of engineers.
+Making the perfect shot of espresso coffee is a semi-scientific persuit that meshes well with iterative processes generally found in science and engineering.
 Below are, in my opinion, the major variables affecting the quality of an espresso coffee shot, with the most significant influences for each variable alongside.
-The aim is to control these variables to achieve a consistent 30-50ml shot of coffee extracted evenly over 25-35 seconds (approximate numbers).
+The aim is to control these variables to achieve a consistent 30-50ml shot of coffee extracted evenly over 25-35 seconds.

 * Beans - Roasting Quality and timing of consumption is everything, origin may have some effect too.
 * Grind - Has the largest affect on flow rate.